-- 1. The period of validity of successfully completed component tests is 10 years.
-The Examination Board may extend this term.
-Results achieved for interim examinations can only lapse if the understanding / knowledge / skills to which these interim examinations relate can be shown to be obsolete.
-Understanding, knowledge and skills that were assessed more than 10 years ago can evidently be shown to be obsolete. - 2.
+Results of tests evaluating physical or circus-technical skills remain valid as long as a student is enrolled in the program or up to one year after a student has unenrolled.
+The Examination Board may extend this term with the advice of a recognized specialist in the concerned circus discipline. - 2.
 In the event of special circumstances as referred to in the Profiling Fund Scheme, the period of validity of interim examinations will as a minimum be extended by the duration of the support granted on the basis of that scheme. - 3.
 If the study programme has been substantially altered, details on how this term will be restricted can be stated below, whether in the form of a written decision issued to a student or incorporation in the Teaching and Examination Regulations, if it applies to the entire cohort.